Legion-Of-Legends/notebook/Books/README.md

 # Book Track
 This is a book tracking repository where you can track your reading progress, share your thoughts, and connect with other readers.
-You can also contribute by adding your own book notes and reviews.
+You can also contribute by adding your own book notes and reviews. <br>
 Guide page: [Book Track Guide](../Guides/Book%20Guide.md)

 # Book Track List